perak/kitchen-site/files/api_reference.md

 Property | Type | Description
 ---------|------|------------
 container\_class | string | class to be added to page container.
 Example: "container-fluid".
-Default "container". back\_route | string | Route name of page to navigate on back button click.
-Mandatory field for back button to appear back\_route\_params | array of [route\_param](#route\_param) | Route params to be passed to "back\_route" menus | array of [menu](#menu) | Menus to be inserted into this page pages | array of [page](#page) | Subpages
+Default "container". back\_route\_params | array of [route\_param](#route\_param) | Route params to be passed to "back\_route" menus | array of [menu](#menu) | Menus to be inserted into this page pages | array of [page](#page) | Subpages